DCAN-Labs/hbcd-docs/docs/measures/demographics.md

 </div>
 </p>

 Additional details on Basic Demographics variables are provided below.
 Note that within the table and the variable names, `child` refers to the child enrolled in HBCD and `mother` refers to the person carrying the child (i.e., pregnant with the child) at the time of V01.
+Note that all variables about the child are available beginning with V02, as the child is not born until after the V01 visit.

 <div id="demo-table" class="table-banner" onclick="toggleCollapse(this)">
   <span class="text-with-link">